 The knowledgebase, which could have made up for these shortcomings, is pretty underwhelming.

 While it has set up guides for different devices, it’s not comprehensive enough.
 It also doesn’t have any troubleshooting guides, which are really important, especially since the live chat and ticket support have proved to be unreliable.

 There is also no phone support or community forum.
-Overall, PrivadoVPN has a lot of work to do on its customer support.
+Unlike some of its competitors like StrongVPN, PrivadoVPN has a lot of work to do on its customer support.

 The Verdict: PrivadoVPN Review

 PrivadoVPN has made some improvements since our last review, but it still has some gaps to fill.
 The customer service is poor, its server options are small, and its pricing isn’t all that impressive.